 If you wish to stay for longer than 6 months as a temporary business visitor in Canada, you need to file for a “Work Permit” (see below).

 This visa is issued to individuals that want to temporarily visit Canada in order to immediately continue their journey.
-It grants access to Canada on the condition that you are on transit through Canada without needing to stop anywhere or having to visit something or someone.
+It grants access to Canada on the condition that you are on transit through Canada without having to stop anywhere or having to visit something or someone.
 You need to apply for this visa if you are on a transit through Canada and don’t qualify for an eTA.
 This visa can be applied for free of charge at the Canadian immigration service.

 Parent and grandparent super visa